xdung24/mock-servers/README.md

 - `code`: The HTTP status code.
 - `query`: A query string.
 - `headers`: An array of headers specific to this response.
-- `file_path`: The path to a file containing the response body.
+- `filePath`: The path to a file containing the response body.

 ### Header Object